worikgh/PerlDAV/README.md

 * auth.backend = "htdigest"
 * auth.backend.htdigest.userfile = "<Path to password file (See `$PASSWORD_FN` below)>"

 Next turn on authentication for `/dav/`, the path to the server.
-(I would like it if declaring variables was allowed in a lighttpd configuration file...)

 auth.require = ( "/dav/" =><br/>
 &nbsp;&nbsp;(<br/>